 Easi-Set Precast Buildings are transportable, prefabricated, single-story, all concrete buildings designed to be adaptable to a variety of uses ranging from housing communications operations, traffic control systems, mechanical and electrical stations, to inventory or supply storage, restroom facilities or kiosks.
 Easi-Set Precast Buildings and Restrooms are available in a variety of exterior finishes and in 38 standard sizes, or can be custom sized.
-The roof and floor of each Easi-Set Buildings against moisture.
+The roof and floor of each Easi-Set Building is manufactured using the Company's second generation post-tensioned system, which helps seal the buildings against moisture.
 As freestanding units, the Easi-Set Buildings require no poured foundations or footings and can be easily installed within a few hours.
 After installation the buildings can be moved, if desired, and reinstalled in a new location.
 The Company has been issued patents in connection with this product in the United States and Canada.